Last modified: Dec. 14, 2024, 4:23 p.m.

 The species hibernates in the pupal stage.
 After emergence of the adult, the pupal skin protrudes through the mine.

-Two generations a year: April till early June and July–August.
+Two generations a year in April till early June and July–August.